The Name of the Game (ABBA song): Background and release

-"The Name of the Game", first called "A Bit of Myself", was the first song to be recorded for ABBA's fifth studio album, following the band's European and Australian tour.
+"The Name of the Game", whose working title was "A Bit of Myself", was the first song to be recorded for ABBA's fifth studio album, following the band's European and Australian tour.
 It was their most complex composition yet – with Agnetha Fältskog and Anni-Frid Lyngstad sharing the lead vocals but with solo passages from both women – and contained the influences of the laid-back California sound of the day.

 The opening riff on bass and synthesizer is inspired by Stevie Wonder's "I Wish" from the 1976 album Songs in the Key of Life, and both Andersson and Ulvaeus have acknowledged being inspired by Wonder's music during this part of ABBA's career.

 A preliminary version of "The Name of the Game" was worked into the 1977 feature film ABBA: The Movie, for which it was written.
 When it was eventually finished, it was released as the lead single from ABBA: The Album in October 1977.
 Originally, another track entitled "Hole in Your Soul" was intended for release, but those plans were soon shelved.
 "The Name of the Game" was released with a live version of "I Wonder (Departure)" as the B-side.
 This B-side was one of several songs written for the mini-musical The Girl with the Golden Hair, written by Ulvaeus and Andersson and originally performed by ABBA on their 1977 world tour.
 The recording used on "The Name of the Game" single was recorded at Sydney Showground, Sydney, Australia on 3 or 4 March 1977.
 A studio recorded version of the song was included on ABBA: The Album.

-"The Name of The Game" also marks the last time Stig Anderson helped with the lyrics of a single.

-Reception
+Critical reception

+"The Name of the Game" was critically acclaimed by music critics.
+Ian Birch of Melody Maker wrote positively of the single, complimenting its "polite disco bass-line," and that although it would not be a "Scandinavian classic, [...] it'll more than do."
+Barry Cain of Record Mirror distinguished the record as a "Class of their Own", describing it as "maybe the best thing they've ever done or ever will do."
 Billboard called "The Name of the Game" one of ABBA's "most stately, dramatic works to date."
 Cash Box said that "layers of acoustic guitars play a classic chord progression in the irresistable chorus."
 Record World said that "the emotion expressed is again secondary to the compelling nature of the music, as usual simple but dramatic."

 In 2017, Billboard ranked the song number six on their list of the 15 greatest ABBA songs, and in 2021, Rolling Stone ranked the song number three on their list of the 25 greatest ABBA songs.